gogins/csound-extended/README.md

     GDB, LLDB, the NDK, and build tools 26.0.2.

-2. In order to enable local NDK builds (i.e. in individual subdirectories), you must set the following environment variables:
+2. In order to enable local NDK builds (i.e. in individual subdirectories), you must set the following environment variables, probably in your `.profile` script:

     2.1.    `ANDROID_NDK_ROOT` with the full pathname of your Android Native Development kit, typically `$ANDROID_SDK_ROOT/ndk-bundle`.